pentora-ai/pentora/docs/docs/concepts/modules.md

 }
 ```

-Called once when Pentora starts or plugin loads.
+Called once when Vulntor starts or plugin loads.

 ### Configure Phase